anonymous-research-dev/anonymous-research-dev.github.io/docs/manual.md

 ### Use Sandbox to Create Exercise Projects

-One easy way to generate this `data` object, is to use the [Sandbox](/docs/sandbox.html) project which is available on the menu at the top of this web page, or right here.
+One easy way to generate this `data` object is to use the [Sandbox](/docs/sandbox.html) project, which is available on the menu at the top of this web page, or right here.

 <iframe src="/pad.html?p=sandbox" class="u-pad-frame" frameborder="0"></iframe>

 <a class="button" href="/pad.html?p=sandbox" target="_blank">Open in a New Window</a>

-Unlike other example projects in this website, Sandbox has a **Download** button at the bottom of its programming environment.
-When you click the button, you can download the current state of your Sandbox project as a `sandbox.pypad.json` file.
+Unlike other example projects on this website, Sandbox has a **Download** button at the bottom of its programming environment.
+When you click the button, you can download your Sandbox project's current state as a `sandbox.pypad.json` file.

-The downloaded `pypad.json` file is in a JSON format, and has `id`, `title`, `src`, and `files` value.
+The downloaded `pypad.json` file is in a JSON format and has `id`, `title`, `src`, and `files` value.
 And of course, you can directly use this object as a `data` object to feed your Pythonpad instance.
 Just edit `id` and `title` if you need to.

 ### Grading Script

-If you want to provide an auto-grading feature in your exercise project, create a file named `.grader.py` in the root directory of your project.
+If you want to provide an auto-grading feature in your exercise project, create a file named `.grader.py` in your project's root directory.
 As you have found out already, the **Run** button at the bottom of the Pythonpad programming environment runs the `main.py` file in the project.
 If there is `.grader.py` file in the root of the project, the **Grade** button will show up at the bottom of the programming environment.
 And of course, that button will run the `.grader.py` file in this environment.